SIGNALLING IN CELL MIGRATION AND METASTASIS

 - Prof. Pedro A. Lazo.
 Cancer Research Center, Salamanca, ES.
 VRK biology in disease and cancer stem cells.

 - Dr Donald Durden.
 UC San Diego, USA.
 Drug discovery with dual inhibitors for the treatment of pediatrics tumours.

 - Prof. Anne J. Ridley.
-King´s College London, UK.
+Bristol University, UK.
 Rho GTPases isoform specificity in cancer biology.

 - Prof. Frank Westermann.
 Group leader neuroblastoma genomics.
 DKFZ, Heidelberg, GE.